Elisa Monte: Monte/Brown Dance

-Currently, the company is celebrating its 33rd year.
-Since the Company's inception, Monte has choreographed more than 45 works danced by this company and others, including Boston Ballet, Alvin Ailey American Dance Theater, San Francisco Ballet, Les Grands Ballets Canadiens, Ballet Gulbenkian of Portugal, Teatro alla Scala Ballet, Philadanco, Dallas Black Dance Theatre, North Carolina Dance Theater, the Batsheva Dance Company of Israel, and the PACT Contemporary Dance Company of South Africa; and has served as choreographer-in-residence at Robert Redford's Sundance Institute, Southern Methodist University in Dallas, Texas, and New York University's Tisch School of the Arts.
+Since the Company's inception, Monte has choreographed more than 50 works danced by this company and others, including Boston Ballet, Alvin Ailey American Dance Theater, San Francisco Ballet, Les Grands Ballets Canadiens, Ballet Gulbenkian of Portugal, Teatro alla Scala Ballet, Philadanco, Dallas Black Dance Theatre, North Carolina Dance Theater, the Batsheva Dance Company of Israel, and the PACT Contemporary Dance Company of South Africa; and has served as choreographer-in-residence at Robert Redford's Sundance Institute, Southern Methodist University in Dallas, Texas, and New York University's Tisch School of the Arts.
 Monte was among the first choreographers awarded commission by the National Choreography Project.
 This resulted in Monte creating VII for VIII for the Boston Ballet.

-Now into her third decade of choreography, Monte's Volkmann Suite, Light Lies, Shattered and other recent works have received widespread acclaim and represent her continuing contribution to dance.
-Her 2014 world premiere, Lonely Planet, with an original score by David Van Tieghem, was a success at the company's performance at the New York Live Arts: "An impressive and powerful new work by Monte, 'Lonely Planet' is a grounded display of the incredible work this company delivers."
-As Artistic Director of the Company, Monte has seen her career come full circle.
-Just as Treading was created as part of an initiative to develop new choreographers from within the Martha Graham Dance Company, today Monte is strongly committed to identifying and nurturing new talent, "As I reflect on my evolution from student to teacher, I hope to be able to offer as much to younger dancers as I received from those who came before me."
+She retired from Elisa Monte Dance in 2016.
+Elisa Monte Dance no longer exists.